intel/libvpl/examples/tutorials/01_transition/README.md

 ## Purpose
-This tutorial provides a working example demonstrating the steps to transition applications from Intel® Media SDK to the oneAPI Video Processing Library (oneVPL). oneVPL opens the door to many new features and improved support for newer hardware.
+This tutorial provides a working example demonstrating the steps to transition applications from Intel® Media SDK to the Intel® Video Processing Library (Intel® VPL).
+Intel® VPL opens the door to many new features and improved support for newer hardware.
 However, use of those new features is not required.
-Code without removed features that works for Media SDK will work for oneVPL.
+Code without removed features that works for Media SDK will work for Intel® VPL.

 After completing this tutorial you can apply the same process to transition your applications.